norihiro/obs-async-audio-filter/README.md

 | Video Capture Device on Windows | Uncheck `Buffering` | Leave it as it is. |
 | NDI Source | Set `Latency Mode` to `Low (experimental)` | Enable `Use OBS time instead of source time`. |

+> [!NOTE]
+> Do not use this plugin for local file players such as Media Source and VLC Video Source.

 ## Build and install
 ### Linux
 Use cmake to build on Linux.
 After checkout, run these commands.